 The bread should be soaked in water beforehand and then torn into small pieces.
 If it is already hard, there is no avoiding extensive watering.
-Some ducks should be able to break an edible part out of a complex piece of bread.
+Some ducks should be able to break an edible piece out of a hard piece of bread.
 The animal could then suffocate on this piece.
-It is fundamentally vital that you cut the leftover food into as small pieces as ducks eat.
-It is a good idea to mash them thoroughly and then loosen them up again with vegetables and potatoes.
-The food should be made with their beak as quickly as possible and then swallow without any problems.
+It is fundamentally important that you cut the leftover food into as small pieces as possible.
+With vegetables and potatoes, it is a good idea to mash them thoroughly and then loosen them up again.
+The food should be made in such a way that the animals can eat it with their beak as easily as possible and then swallow it without any problems.

 Treats and nutritional supplements

 Ducks are not cats or dogs.
 Treats and food as a reward are not relevant to them.
-The biggest threat for every duck a live snail anyway, which then devoured in a great hurry.
-Food supplements such as vitamins or minerals are also not necessary to do ducks eat.
+The biggest treat for every duck a live snail, which devoured in a great hurry.
+Food supplements such as vitamins or minerals are also not necessary.
 If duck feed is fed as described above, the animal receives everything it needs for its health.
-More is not required and can even be harmful under certain circumstances.
-In most cases, and with a very high degree of probability, ducks would not appreciate it either.
+More is absolutely not necessary and can even be harmful under certain circumstances.
+In the vast majority of cases, and with a very high degree of probability, ducks would not appreciate it either.